ioannisa/SecuredAndroidPersistence/README.md

 // Encrypt and save a shared preference - the name of the variable becomes the key var key1 by persistManager.encryptedSharedPreferenceDelegate("secureValue")

+// just like that you can update the encrypted shared as if it was a variable key1 = "a new value"

 // Decrypt and retrieve a shared preference
 // as simple as simply accessing the value print(key1)